 In Switzerland, you might not be able to get everything you want within your budget, but if you can be flexible on when you visit, you can still find some great deals.
-Last time I was in Zurich I stayed at the 25hours Hotel Zurich West and would definitely go back.
+The last time I was in Zurich I stayed at the 25hours Hotel Zurich West and would definitely go back.
 I only paid around €90 per night so I was pretty happy.
 Honestly, this was a great deal for Zurich.

 To make finding a hotel easy for you, I suggest staying at one of the following three hotels.
 But if you prefer, scroll down to read about Zurich’s neighbourhoods and a guide to the best areas.

 Boutique Hotel: 25hours Hotel Zurich West